Sacred Heart Parish

 Wednesday

-12:15 pm – Mass @ Saint Bernard
+12:15 pm – Mass in Spanish @ St. Bernard Church, followed by Adoration & Confession

 6:00 pm – Adoration & Confession @ Sacred Heart Church

-7:00 pm – Spanish Language Mass @ Sacred Heart Church
+7:00 pm – Spanish language Mass @ Sacred Heart Church

 Thursday